 1. Downtown: With more than 30 art galleries plus the Asheville Museum of Art, there is plenty of art to see while strolling through beautiful downtown Asheville.
 Our favorite gallery is Blue Sprial 1.
 See our Gallery Guide and Downtown Guide for a sampling of what you will discover.

-2. River Arts District: Located near downtown Asheville, more than 100 working artists have set up shop in the River Arts District.
+2. River Arts District: Located near downtown Asheville, more than 180 working artists have set up shop in the River Arts District.
 Many of these studios are open on a regular basis.
-One of our favorite galleries, Jonas Gerard, is open every day at 240 Clingman Avenue.
-Almost all of the studios are open for the Studio Stroll, held two weekends a year (June and November).
+Almost all of the studios are open for the Studio Stroll, held two weekends a year.
 Read more about the River Arts District.

 3. Folk Art Center: This must stop on the Blue Ridge Parkway showcases the finest in traditional and contemporary craft of the artists of the Southern Appalachians.
 Located just eight miles from downtown Asheville, it houses the Southern Highland Craft Guild’s Craft Shop, exhibitions in three galleries, a library and an auditorium.
 Often, artists are giving demonstrations for visitors.
-The Guild's Permanent Collection is featured in an exhibition of Appalachian craft.
 Read more about the Folk Art Center.

 4. Studio Tours: Throughout the year, many area artists open the doors to their studios for special "open house" tours, usually on weekends.
 Some of our favorites include the River Arts Studio Stroll, Kenilworth Art Studio Tour, Weaverville Art Safari, and the Toe River Studio Tour.